Janet-Cajavilca/Excel-Parental-Leave-Analysis/README.md

 | Paid Paternity Leave | Paid weeks off from work for fathers after the birth of their child |
 | Unpaid Paternity Leave | Unpaid weeks off from work for fathers after the birth of their child |

+## Data Cleaning and Preparation

+* I found one duplicated observation.
+This was for the company 'Collins Aerospace.'
+I deleted both rows concerning this company because the information about Paid Maternity Leave and Unpaid Maternity Leave differed between the rows.
+This means I analyzed 1599 observations instead of 1601.

 | Column 1 | Column 2 |